All Episodes

 I know where you're going with this.

-And now, when any time that there's a cop that shoots a black man, and whether whether whether it's a justified shooting or not, in the tragic case of uh Charleston where they murdered him by shooting him in the back, he doesn't come out and stick up for them.
+And now, when any time that there's a cop that shoots a black man, and whether it's a justified shooting or not, in the tragic case of Charleston, where they murdered him by shooting him in the back, he doesn't come out and stick up for him.

-He doesn't come out and say, Look, this wasn't a cop, this was a murder on that day.
+He doesn't come out and say, look, this wasn't a cop.

-Ninety-nine point nine nine nine nine nine percent of police are great Americans that put their lives on on the line for us, each and every day, and we will not tolerate or accept that.
+99.99999% of police are great Americans that put their lives on the line for us each and every day.

 And the Democrats, they come out and they demand that there be no backlash against Muslims.